Vehrik/FarOut/Characters/2-PlayDeck.md

 Be careful, because if you Double Down or Triple Down, but fail anyways, you'll end up Staggered or Flat Footed.

-If you fail a Challenge you Doubled Down on, you get Staggered.
-When Staggered, you automatically Bust for your next Turn and in addition, any Creature that targets you automatically gets a Bang I for the Action taken against your Character.
+If you fail a Challenge you Doubled Down on, you become Flat Footed.
+When Flat Footed, you automatically Bust for the rest of your current Turn and the next Turn.

-If you fail a Challenge you Triple Down on, you become Flat Footed, which means you automatically Bust for your next turn, and in addition, any Creature that targets you automatically gets a Bang II for the Action taken against your Character.
+If you fail a Challenge you Triple Down on, you become Staggered, which means you automatically Bust for the rest of your current Turn and the next turn, and in addition, any Creature that Declares an attack against you automatically gets a Bang.

 Being Staggered and Flat Footed happens in addition to whatever happens as a result of you failing the Challenge.